-- 2. Positions which reference any of the following shall not be part of the correlation trading portfolio: - (a) an underlying that is capable of being assigned to the exposure class 'retail exposures' or to the exposure class 'exposures' secured by mortgages on immovable property' under the Standardised approach for credit risk in an institution's non-trading book; - (b) a claim on a special purpose entity, collateralised, directly or indirectly, by a position that would itself not be eligible for inclusion in the correlation trading portfolio according to points (1) and (2) of this article 327. - 3.
-An institution may include in the correlation trading portfolio positions which are neither securitisation positions nor n-th-to-default credit derivatives but which hedge other positions of that portfolio, provided that a liquid two-way market as described in the last subparagraph of paragraph 1 exists for the instrument or its underlyings .
+- 2. Positions which reference any of the following shall not be part of the correlation trading portfolio: - (a) an underlying that is capable of being assigned to the exposure class 'retail exposures' or to the exposure class 'exposures' secured by mortgages on immovable property' under the Standardised Approach for credit risk in an institution's non-trading book; - (b) a claim on a special purpose entity, collateralised, directly or indirectly, by a position that would itself not be eligible for inclusion in the correlation trading portfolio in accordance with paragraph 1 and this paragraph. - 3.
+An institution may include in the correlation trading portfolio positions which are neither securitisation positions nor n-th-to-default credit derivatives but which hedge other positions of that portfolio, provided that a liquid two-way market as described in the last subparagraph of paragraph 1 exists for the instrument or its underlyings.